arpg/arpg.github.io/coloradarplus.md

 <div style="text-align: center;">
-    Millimeter-Wave (mmWave) Radar has become a compelling alternative sensor for odometry and mapping in visually- degraded environments due to the longer-wavelength’s ability to bypass particles which interrupt visual and near- visual sensors.
+    Millimeter-Wave (mmWave) Radar has become a compelling alternative sensor for odometry and mapping in visually degraded environments due to the longer-wavelength’s ability to bypass particles which interrupt visual and near-visual sensors.
     However, the low resolutions, especially in angular dimensions, and sparse nature of many mmWave radars make accurate odometry difficult.
 In order to promote continued research in this area, we present ColoRadar+.
 Coloradar+ is an extension of the ColoRadar Dataset which includes improved ground truth odometry, and RGB-D camera data not included in the original dataset.
 We also propose a data-driven radar-inertial odometry network, which leverages a dense radar image front-end to compensate for some of the perceived drawbacks of mmWave radar.
 We train and test this network on a new mmWave radar dataset, <b>ColoradarPlus</b>.
 </div>

 ## Dataset